Understanding the Vendor Landscape Report

 This report serves the needs of three primary audiences:

-- Senior executives and sales and marketing leaders at HR and recruitment technology vendors, who will gain a better understanding of the market and insight into how to improve from a brand and message perspective in order to attain a better competitive position.
+Senior executives and sales and marketing leaders at HR technology vendors, who will gain a better understanding of the market and insight into how to improve from a brand and message perspective in order to attain a better competitive position.

-- HR and recruitment technology buyers, who will gain a better understanding of market trends that are affecting talent acquisition technology, and the brands worth investing in.
+HR technology buyers, who will gain a better understanding of market trends that are affecting employee engagement technology across the recognition, wellness and well-being, and engagement measurement categories; the technology vendors and specific technologies to explore; and the brands worth investing in.

 Why are we doing it?

-That’s a missed opportunity, because buyers act on the affinity they have with brands.
+That’s a missed opportunity, because buyers often rely on brand power as a substitute for due diligence.
 The strongest brands gain market share faster, see better demand-generation results, book more revenue, and become early favorite vendors — sometimes the only vendor considered.
 Remember, “nobody gets fired for buying IBM.”
 That’s the power of a salient and powerful brand message, executed over the long term.

-As the talent acquisition category changes and shifts, this tendency of buyers to play favorites within a limited evaluation process remains true.
-Brand plays an incredibly critical role in rapidly changing categories — and talent acquisition is no exception.
+As the employee engagement category emerges and expands, this tendency of buyers to play favorites within a limited evaluation process remains true.
+Brand plays an incredibly critical role in emerging categories — and employee engagement will be no exception.

-In short, a combination of brand and innovative products is paving the way for incredible growth in the talent acquisition category.
-We did the research and created this brandscape to help define and prove out our understanding of this category.
+In short, a combination of brand and innovative products is paving the way for incredible growth in the emergent employee engagement category.
+We did the research and created this brandscape to help define and prove out our understanding of this new category, which will be in place for years to come.

 What is this work based on?